typelevel/typelevel.github.com/_posts/2016-08-21-hkts-moving-forward.md

 ```

 We typically mirror the typeclass operations back to methods with an
-implicit conversion—unlike with `Bindic`, this has no effect on
+implicit conversion—unlike with `Bindable`, this has no effect on
 exposed APIs, so is benign.
 Then, we can remove the `implicit F`
 argument, replacing it by writing `F[_]: Bind` in the type argument
 list, and write the method body as it has been written before, with